 Right to an Accounting of Disclosures.
-You have the right to request and receive a list of the disclosures that we have made of your health information except for the following disclosures:
+You have the right to request and receive a list of the disclosures that we have made of your health information except for disclosures:

-- To employees of the Department or its facilities, CSBs, or other providers; - To carry out treatment, payment, or health care operations; - That are incidental to a disclosure that is already permitted or required; - To you or your authorized representative; - That are made following receipt of a written authorization; - For National security or intelligence purposes; - To correctional institutions or law enforcement officials: or - Those that were made more than six years prior to the date of your request.
+- To employees of the Department or its facilities, CSBs or other providers; - To carry our treatment, payment, or health care operations; - That are incidental to a disclosure that is already permitted or required; - To you or your authorized representative; - That are made following receipt of a written authorization; - For national security or intelligence purposes; - To correctional institutions or law enforcement officials; or - That were made more than six years prior to the date of your request.